TriKro/rsb-content/part3-generative_market_research/focus-group.md

 (adapted from wikihow.com)

 ### Interpreting Results
 Use techniques to match patterns in responses, such as affinity mapping using post-its.
-Also, note down language used by customers as well as any ideas generated during the discussion as a source of inspiration for further evaluation.
+Also, take note of language used by customers as well as any ideas generated during the discussion as a source of inspiration for further evaluation.

 ### Potential Biases
  * Confirmation bias: Don't use focus groups to tell you what you already know.
 Listen for divergent opinions or the unexpected.
- * False positive: Your focus group may tell you things which aren't true for your market as a whole
+ * False positive: Your focus group may tell you things that aren't true for your market as a whole.
- * Difference between what customers say vs what they do/buy: Assume consumers are not capable of accurately describing why they make decisions
+ * Difference between what customers say vs what they do/buy: Assume consumers are not capable of accurately describing why they make decisions.
  * Ability of moderator to lead a session: Moderators need to have enough skill to lead a group and manage the dynamic so that you don't lose useful information.
  * Unrepresentative sampling: Choosing the wrong participants devalues any insights you gain, as they won't be actionable.
  * Your own ulterior motives: Don't turn a focus group into a PR or sales opportunity.
 It will skew your results.

 ### Field Tips
  * If you are considering focus groups, consider whether you can achieve the same with customer development interviews.
- * Start focus groups with simple questions which build comfort level.
+ * Start focus groups with simple questions that build participants' comfort level.
- * Check technical equipment before starting a focus group and have a contingency plan in place.
+ * Check technical equipment before starting and have a contingency plan in place.
  * Focus group members may bring up false information or offensive opinions.
 Have a plan in place to handle them.
  - Got a tip?
 Add a tweetable quote by emailing us: [realbook@kromatic.com](mailto:realbook@kromatic.com)